 It is a lovely drive from Hobart through the Derwent Valley.
 It is worth crossing the bridge at Bridgewater so you can take in the views from Pulpit Rock Lookout, then cross back over the Derwent at New Norfolk and continuing to Plenty.
 The views from the lookout along the Derwent Valley are beautiful.

-These brown trout thrived and the rest, as they say, is history.
+The Salmon Ponds were established in 1864 to introduce salmon to Tasmania.
+When that didn’t go so well, attention turned to the trout that were also brought out from England.
+The brown trout thrived and the rest, as they say, is history.
 The hatchery was the basis of trout hatcheries throughout Australia and New Zealand.
-The Salmon Ponds still provide trout stock for Tasmania’s lakes and rivers to this day.
+The Salmon Ponds still provide trout stock for Tasmania’s lakes and rivers today.

+Don’t worry if you can’t see the fish in the water.
+You only need to throw in a couple of pellets and the feeding frenzy begins.
 The first time you see it happen, the ferocity and splashing and flashes of colour can be a little startling.
 Rainbow trout the size of your arm throw themselves at the food and each other.
 It’s an amazing sight

 Anyone who has ever cast a line will enjoy walking through the trout fishing museum.
 Even if the history of trout fishing isn’t your thing, the displays of rods, reels and fishing gear are fascinating.